madydady/testworks/iwine_api.md

 * (GET\POST) tempareture - returns the current wine temperature or sets the temperature to the desired degree;
 * (POST) shake - makes the decanter to shake wine and fill it with air.

-API also includes two callback methods to inform when the temperature reaches desired temperature and the wine is filled with air after shaking.
+**Note** There are also two callback requests to inform, when the wine reaches desired temperature and is filled with air after shaking.
+These requests are performed by iWine server as a response to *temperature* and *shake* requests.
+Processing of these callback requests shuold be implemented at client's side.

 ## Host